vapoursynth/vapoursynth/doc/pythonreference.rst

 Slicing
 #######

-The VideoNode class (always referred to as clip in practice) supports the full range of indexing and slicing operations in Python.
-If you do perform a slicing operation on a clip you will get a new clip back with the desired frames.
+The VideoNode class (always called "clip" in practice) supports the full range of indexing and slicing operations in Python.
+If you do perform a slicing operation on a clip, you will get a new clip back with the desired frames.
 Here are some examples to illustrate::

    # ret will be a one frame clip containing the 6th frame
    ret = clip[5]
-   # ret will contain frames 6 to 9 (unlike trim the end value of python slicing is not inclusive)
+   # ret will contain frames 6 to 9 (unlike Trim, the end value of python slicing is not inclusive)
    ret = clip[6:10]

    # Select even numbered frames